-- 1. □ None of the PII in the system was collected directly from the individuals to whom it pertains.
-Therefore, a Privacy Act Statement is not required. - 2. □ Some ⊠ All of the PII in the system was collected directly from the individual to whom it pertains.
+None of the PII in the system was collected directly from the individuals to whom it pertains.
+Therefore, a Privacy Act Statement is not required.

+2. ☐ Some ☒ All of the PII in the system was collected directly from the individual to whom it pertains.
 Therefore, a Privacy Act Statement was posted at the point where the PII was collected directly from the individual.
-That Privacy Act Statement was provided to the individual ⊠ on the form in which the PII was collected □ on a separate sheet of paper that the individual could retain; or □ in an audio recording or verbally at the point where the information was collected (e.g., on the phone) or □ other [please explain]. - 3.
-The Privacy Act Statement contained the following: - a. \square The authority (whether granted by statute, or by Executive order of the President) which authorizes the solicitation of the information. - b. \square Whether disclosure of such information is mandatory or voluntary. - c. \square The principal purpose or purposes for which the information is intended to be used. - d. \boxtimes The individuals or organizations outside of Treasury with whom the information may be/ will be shared. - e. \square The effects on the individual, if any, if they decide not to provide all or any part of the requested information.

-Section 4.3(c) Use of Full Social Security Numbers

-Treasury is committed to eliminating unnecessary collection, use, and display of full Social Security numbers ("SSN") and redacting, truncating, and anonymizing SSNs in systems and documents to limit their accessibility to individuals who do not have a need to access the full SSN in order to perform their official duties.
-Moreover, the Privacy Act provides that: "It shall be unlawful for any Federal, State or local government agency to deny to any individual any right, benefit, or privilege provided by law because of such individual's refusal to disclose his social security account number."
+That Privacy Act Statement was provided to the individual \square on the form in which the PII was collected \square on a separate sheet of paper that the individual could retain; or □ in an audio recording or verbally at the point where the information was collected (e.g., on the phone) or \square other [please explain].
+3. The Privacy Act Statement contained the following: a. ☐ The authority (whether granted by statute, or by Executive order of the President) which authorizes the solicitation of the information. b. ☐ Whether disclosure of such information is mandatory or voluntary. c.
+The principal purpose or purposes for which the information is intended to be used. d. □ The individuals or organizations outside of Treasury with whom the information may be/ will be shared. e.
+The effects on the individual, if any, if they decide not to provide all or any part of the requested information. on 4.3(c) Use of Full Social Security Numbers ry is committed to eliminating unnecessary collection, use, and display of full Social Security rs ("SSN") and redacting, truncating, and anonymizing SSNs in systems and documents to limit coessibility to individuals who do not have a need to access the full SSN in order to perform their duties.
+Moreover, the Privacy Act provides that: "It shall be unlawful for any Federal, State or overnment agency to deny to any individual any right, benefit, or privilege provided by law e of such individual's refusal to disclose his social security account number."
 Pub.
-L. No. 93-579,

-§ 7.
-This provision does not apply to: (1) any disclosure which is required by federal statute; or (2) any disclosure of an SSN to any federal, state, or local agency maintaining a system of records in existence and operating before January 1, 1975, if such disclosure was required under statute or regulation adopted prior to such date to verify the identity of an individual.
+L. No. 93-579, his provision does not apply to: (1) any disclosure which is required by federal statute; or (2) any sure of an SSN to any federal, state, or local agency maintaining a system of records in existence erating before January 1, 1975, if such disclosure was required under statute or regulation adopted o such date to verify the identity of an individual.
 Id. at § 7(a)(2)(A)-(B).

-Section 4.3(d) Justification of Social Security Numbers

-- 1. ⊠ N/A No full SSNs are maintained in the system or by the project.
-[Explain if any portion of the SSN short of the full 9 digits is used in the system: Explain]; if the full SSN is located anywhere in the system (even if it is redacted, truncated or anonymized when viewed by users, please check number 2 below)]. - 2. □ Full SSNs are maintained in the system or by the project and the following approved Treasury uses of SSNs apply:

-□ security background investigations;

-\Box interfaces with external entities that require the SSN;

-\Box a legal/statutory basis (e.g. where collection is expressly required by statute);

-\Box when there is no reasonable, alternative means for meeting business requirements;
+Sectio on 4.3(d) Justification of Social Security Numbers 1. ⊠ N/A No full SSNs are maintained in the system or by the project.
+[Explain if any portion of the SSN short of the full 9 digits is used in the system: Explain]; if the full SSN is located anywhere in the system (even if it is redacted, truncated or anonymized when viewed by users, please check number 2 below)].
+2 · · · · · · · · · · · · · · · · · · · 2. ☐ Full SSNs are maintained in the system or by the project and the following approved Treasury uses of SSNs apply: ☐ security background investigations; ☐ interfaces with external entities that require the SSN; \square a legal/statutory basis (e.g. where collection is expressly required by statute); \square when there is no reasonable, alternative means for meeting business requirements;

-\Box statistical and other research purposes;
+\square statistical and other research purposes;